Kajabi/sage-archived/README.md

 ### Run Locally

-Within Kajabi-Products, run the project as you normally would and in tandom also run Kajabi-Products' webpack-dev-server.
+Within Kajabi-Products, run the project as you normally would and in tandem also run Kajabi-Products' webpack-dev-server.
 In order for Kajabi-Products to watch changes within your local Sage repo webpack-dev-server needs to be running.
 ```bash
 # Run Kajabi-Products
 $ heroku local